 This topic review will focus on small bowel diverticula with the exception of Meckel's diverticulum.
 (See "Diagnostic approach to lower gastrointestinal bleeding in children", section on 'Meckel's diverticulum'.)
 The epidemiology and pathophysiology of colonic diverticular disease, the treatment of diverticulitis, and diverticular bleeding are discussed separately.
-(See "Colonic diverticulosis and diverticular disease: Epidemiology, risk factors, and pathogenesis" and "Treatment of acute diverticulitis" and "Colonic diverticular bleeding".)
+(See "Colonic diverticulosis and diverticular disease: Epidemiology, risk factors, and pathogenesis" and "Nonoperative management of acute uncomplicated diverticulitis" and "Colonic diverticular bleeding".)

 Small bowel diverticula occur most frequently in the duodenum where they are usually asymptomatic.
 In one retrospective review of 208 patients, diverticula were located in the duodenum in 79 percent, in the jejunum or ileum in 18 percent, and in all three segments in 3 percent .